christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 #### 1 Name and Title Meanings

 -   Christ: In Greek "The Anointed One" is Chréstos/Christ.
 Christ is identical to the title Soter.
 Several historical figures were Christs/Soters.
 In Isaiah 45:1 the jews called Cyrus the Great "The Anointed One".
 Alexander the Great was also a Chréstos/Soter (Josephus.
 Antiquities, XI.
 8. Talmud, Yoma 67b).
 -   Cotys: In Thracian, "Cotys" is related to the word "kotys" which is a title that means "lord".
+In the Celtic languages the word "cottos" or "cottius" means "chieftain".
 -   Izates or Izas: An ancient Greek translation of the Avestan word Yazatas (Persian: izad), meaning "lord".
 -   Monobazus: Sabazios is the Phrygian and Thracian version of Zeus.
 Ma'nu is likely a diminutive of Menneus ("son of man"), and then Manu-Sabazios becomes Monobazus.
 Monobazus also becomes "Bazus" or "Bar Izates" shortened to "baYZTus" (or bar YZT) through frequent oral repetition which then becomes "bOETHus".
 The Boethusians were a jewish priestly sect.